-(15.4.1) Except as provided in section (e)(15.4.2) below, general requirements for Deleted: 6

-- (15.4.2) Exceptions to general requirements for MIL illumination.
-MIL illumination is not required in conjunction with storing a confirmed fault code for any comprehensive component if: - (A) the component or system, when malfunctioning, could not cause vehicle emissions to increase by: - (i) 25 percent or more of the FTP standard for PC/LDT SULEV II vehicles, - (ii) 15 percent or more of the FTP standard for all other vehicles, and - (B) the component or system is not used as part of the diagnostic strategy for any other monitored system or component.
+- (16.4) MIL Illumination and Fault Code Storage: - (16.4.1) Except as provided in section (e)(16.4.2) below, general requirements for MIL illumination and fault code storage are set forth in section (d)(2). - (16.4.2) Exceptions to general requirements for MIL illumination.
+MIL illumination is not required in conjunction with storing a confirmed fault code if: - (A) the component or system, when malfunctioning, could not cause vehicle emissions to increase by: - (i) 25 percent or more of the FTP standard for PC/LDT SULEV II vehicles, or - (ii) 15 percent or more of the FTP standard for all other vehicles, and (B) the component or system is not used as part of the diagnostic strategy for any other monitored system or component.

-(16) OTHER EMISSION CONTROL OR SOURCE SYSTEM MONITORING
+(17) OTHER EMISSION CONTROL OR SOURCE SYSTEM MONITORING